MicrosoftDocs/PowerShell-Docs/dsc/waitForAllResource.md

 The **WaitForAll** Desired State Configuration (DSC) resource can be used within a node block in a [DSC configuration](configurations.md) to specify dependencies on configurations on other nodes.

-This resource succeeds if if the resource specified by the **ResourceName** property is in the desired state on all target nodes defined in the **NodeName** property.
+This resource succeeds if the resource specified by the **ResourceName** property is in the desired state on all target nodes defined in the **NodeName** property.

 ## Syntax